 When it looks like James has done exactly that—much to the amazement of his doctor (Kurtwood Smith) and the delight of his mother—Belle is suspicious.
 It turns out this perfect (and absurdly inexpensive) house has a history with the locals, including Belle’s new acquaintances at school, who fill her in on the details with a DVD copy of the original Amityville Horror.
 That’s the wrinkle here—it turns out that The Awakening is set in the “real world,” where all of those Amityville films that have plagued us throughout the years are just that: a series of fictional embellishments that have haunted the town for 40 relatively peaceful years—until now.

-But lest you think The Awakening sees this meta-wrinkle as an opportunity to explore, well, anything substantial, think again.
+But lest you think The Awakening sees this meta-wrinkle as an opportunity to explore anything substantial, think again.
 More than anything, it seems to exist for the characters to make a predictable, eye-roll-inducing quip about how they should watch the original film instead of the 2005 redux because “remakes suck.”
 Not only does this feel like the sort of gag you’d expect from a film released a decade ago (you know, at the height of the remake craze), but it’s also especially galling since The Awakening basically feels more or less like the same old Amityville shit.
 In fact, it would have barely registered amongst the horde of haunted house movies that would have inspired its production years ago.

 Save for one admittedly clever twist, it offers the same reheated scares from previous Blumhouse fare.
 Familiar parlor tricks, like a young girl walking through an ominously lit house and encountering supernatural nonsense are even more trite than usual here since they’re punctuated by obnoxious, CGI-aided jolts.
 Sure, it all looks slick and certainly feels like it’s better than it has any right to be considering the talent that’s involved, but it's utterly lacking in anything resembling a pulse.
 If nothing else, I suppose that’s fitting for a movie that’s vaguely riffing on Patrick, a terrifically perverse film that’s daring in a way this imitator definitely is not.
 Imagine yawning through an especially lame, predictable dark ride: that’s pretty much Amityville: The Awakening.

-All of this has the effect of leaving you a bit astounded: just how did this collection of talent—which includes Franck Khalfoun behind the camera in addition to the Blumhouse branding—conspired to craft something so forgettable and mediocre.
+All of this has the effect of leaving you a bit astounded: just how did this collection of talent—which includes Franck Khalfoun behind the camera in addition to the Blumhouse branding—conspire to craft something so forgettable and mediocre?
 Obviously, Dimension’s tinkering—an all too familiar horror story for genre fans—did it no favor, but I’m certainly in no position to perform a half-assed autopsy on this DOA sequel.
 What I can say is that there’s a glimmer of an interesting movie buried in here somewhere.
 I mean, you can’t just cast the likes of Jennifer Jason Leigh and Kurtwood Smith without stumbling onto something worthwhile, even if the film ultimately doesn’t have the good sense to capitalize on either of them.
 It’s not that Thorne isn’t decent (and one can certainly see the monetary reason for wanting to put and up-and-coming star front-and-center)—it’s just that the whole thing comes off as the latest teen-horror nonsense carrying the Amityville banner.